 The USC Viterbi School of Engineering has launched a design and innovation initiative that will bring together university students from our Los Angeles campus and refugee students who have had their educations interrupted due to armed conflict, persecution, famine or environmental disasters.
 They will come together as teams of innovators through a virtual collaborative exchange to design, build and implement solutions to some of the greatest challenges facing the world’s 68.5 million refugees and internally displaced people.
+The course, “Innovation in Engineering Design for Global Challenges”, is in its second year, and has launched 5 projects.

 “The camp feels like a prison, or worse: like hell . . .”